Jpulgasa/Calculator/README.md

 # Calculator
-Calculator website built as part of the Odin Project curriculum.
+Calculator website built as part of The Odin Project curriculum.

-This website was created using JavaScript, Html and CSS.
+This website was created using JavaScript, HTML and CSS.